brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   return parser.parse_args()
 ```

-We now create a function that returns a model of type `torch.nn.Module` and a dataset of type `torch.utils.data.Dataset`:
+We now create the function that returns a model of type `torch.nn.Module` and a dataset of type `torch.utils.data.Dataset`:

 ```python
 def get_model_and_dataset():